Dan-Livermore/Uni-AndroidAppYear2/README.md

 - Store and edit additional data and add to the API.
 - Refine the features of the employee side.

+All vector images used in the application are from the built-in google material desing icons.
 ```
 Written in Java using Android Studio 2022.
 ```